-19.504.54 Distance from Property Line
+19.504.4 Distance from Property Line

-19.504.56 Transition Area Measures
+19.504.5 Transition Area Measures

-Where commercial, mixed-use, or industrial development is proposed abutting or adjacent to properties zoned R-MD for lower-density residential uses, the following transition measures shall be required.
-These additional requirements are intended to minimize impacts on lower-density residential uses.
+Where commercial, mixed-use, or industrial development is proposed abutting or adjacent to properties zoned R-MD, the following transition measures shall be required.
+These additional requirements are intended to minimize impacts on residential uses.

-- A. All yards that abut, or are adjacent across a right-of-way from the R-MD zone, a lower-density zone-shall be at least as wide as the required front yard width of the adjacent lower-density R-MD zone.
+A. All yards that abut, or are adjacent across a right-of-way from the R-MD zone-shall be at least as wide as the required front yard width of the adjacent R-MD zone.
 This additional yard requirement shall supersede the base zone yard requirements for the development property where applicable, except in the NMU Zone.
-In the NMU Zone, the base zone front yard requirements supersede these requirements. - B. All yards that abut, or are adjacent across a right-of-way from the R-MD zone, a lower-density zone shall be maintained as open space.
-Natural vegetation, landscaping, or fencing shall be provided to at least the 6-ft level to screen R-MD lower-density-residential uses from direct view across the open space, subject to the provisions of Subsection 19.502.2.B.
+In the NMU Zone, the base zone front yard requirements supersede these requirements.

+B. All yards that abut, or are adjacent across a right-of-way from the R-MD zone, shall be maintained as open space.
+Natural vegetation, landscaping, or fencing shall be provided to at least the 6-ft level to screen R-MD residential uses from direct view across the open space, subject to the provisions of Subsection 19.502.2.B.

-19.504.7 6 Minimum Vegetation
+19.504.6 Minimum Vegetation

-19.504.87 Flag Lot and Back Lot Design and Development Standards
+19.504.7 Flag Lot and Back Lot Design and Development Standards